g-URL/Tail-Chaser-Phaser-3/README.md

 ### Future Work
 1. Improve sprites and animations.
 2. Adding a screen to set the game difficulty and/or configure kitten spawn rate.
-3. Make game compatible with mobile devices.
-4. Decompose food/water bowl obstacle into smaller rectangles to remove invisible corner.
+3. Decompose food/water bowl obstacle into smaller rectangles to remove invisible corner.